rjpererag/my_crypto_tracker/README.md

 After creating our environment we can move to the next step which is running our containers.
 Since the project requires several individual containers we are going to leverage on the docker-compose.yml file.
-For this we can use the “docker-compose up -d” command to start running our application.
+For this we can use the “docker-compose up -d”

+*Commands to start running our application.*

 ```bash
 chmod +x create_env.sh